 Apple's approach to innovation, management, and design has been a perfect example of exceptional Design Thinking.
 While the company is renowned for its iconic physical products, such as the iPhone, iPad, and MacBook, it was its iOS platform strategy that marked its journey as an industry innovator.

 Under Steve Jobs' leadership, Apple embraced Design Thinking principles by prioritising real user needs and desires over business-centric goals.
-They fostered empathy to make people fall in love with their products.
+They fostered empathy to make people fall in love with their products, a core principle of the Design Thinking Process in Entrepreneurship.
 The company's success lies in creating simple, user-friendly products that relate to customers, which sets Apple apart from its competitors.
 This design-centric approach revolutionised the tech industry and solidified Apple's position as a leader in innovation and user-centred design.

 Apple's success in the market can be linked to its focus on integrating customer experience into product design.
 Imparting these strategies can help your own design thinking strategy succeed and lead in a competitive market.